MosheBerman/KosherCocoa/README.md

 Technical Requirements:
 ---
 The latest version of KosherCocoa has been developed with the iOS 9 SDK and Xcode 7.
-To use the Framework, you'll need to target iOS 8 or newer.
+To use the Framework, you'll need to target iOS 8 or higher, macOS 10.11 or higher, tvOS 9.0 or higher, or watchOS 2.0 or higher.

 Using KosherCocoa:
 ---